 Helen Nugent is the Founder and Editor of Northern Soul.
 A Northern lass, born and bred in Manchester, Helen is back in her home town for good after working in London for The Times and a number of other national newspapers.
 When she’s not writing, her time is spent exploring the North’s nooks and crannies.
-You can find articles by Helen in The Guardian, The Mail on Sunday, The Times, the i newspaper, The Observer, The Big Issue in the North, the Yorkshire Post, The Spectator, the Daily Star, Creative Tourist, Manchester Salon, the British Theatre Guide, Amateur Gardening, Contributoria, MCR and various in-flight magazines.
+You can find articles by Helen in, among others, The Guardian, The Mail on Sunday, The Times, the i newspaper, The Observer, The Big Issue in the North, the Yorkshire Post, The Spectator, the Daily Star, Creative Tourist, British Theatre Guide, Amateur Gardening, The Journal of Trading Standards, Catena, MCR and various in-flight magazines.

-During ten years at The Times, she won a series of awards and had a number of roles including News Reporter, News Editor, Lobby Correspondent in the House of Commons, Business Reporter and Financial Writer.
+During ten years at The Times, she won a series of awards including Journalist of the Year and had a number of jobs including News Reporter, News Editor, Lobby Correspondent in the House of Commons, Business Reporter and Financial Writer.
 In addition, Helen runs her own media training and consultancy firm.
-She is currently a Media Consultant and Corporate Writer for a number of high-profile businesses.
+Roles include Media Consultant and Content Provider for a number of high profile businesses.

 Feel free to drop her a line at firstname.lastname@example.org or via the contacts page.
 All correspondence is welcome, particularly if you would like to share a magical Northern experience.

 Lynne takes pride in explaining complicated concepts simply, without patronising the ignorant, or irritating the informed.
 She relishes discovering what people want to say and helping them say it clearly with punch and passion.
 She is also an occasional writer and performer of stand-up comedy.
-And she knows lots about the paranormal!
+You can find Lynne on Twitter at @Bateson.

 Simon Belt is Northern Soul‘s IT Consultant.
 He is the coordinator of Manchester Salon, a forum that engages individuals through discussion and debate, using web and social media techniques to reach audiences in innovative ways.
 In addition, Simon helps businesses make better use of technology through his company, Simply Better IT.
 Simon is keen to ensure that technology isn’t fetishised and doesn’t become a barrier to productive human relations.